tiacsys/bridle/doc/lpnb/gs_installing.rst

 .. important::

    Make sure to install the version that is mentioned above.
-   Other versions might not work with this version of the |LPNB|.
+   Other versions might not work with this version of |BRIDLE|.

-   Note that other versions of the |LPNB| might require a different toolchain version.
+   Note that other versions of |BRIDLE| might require a different toolchain version.

 To set up the toolchain, complete the following steps: